 What’s not included:

-This moderate tour is meant for hikers with good fitness levels.
+This moderate tour is meant for hikers with great fitness levels.
 You will be hiking for 7 days, covering up to 14 miles (24 km) a day on varied and sometimes glaciated terrain.
 Keep in mind, the weather can vary and you’ll also be packing a daypack filled with water and other things you’ll need throughout the day.

 The trails are not paved, but in some places, paths have formed.
 Some trails are rocky but are easily accessible to anyone used to hiking in uneven terrain.
 Participants will need to cross rivers every day on the trail except on the first day.
 The water level in the rivers changes from time to time due to seasonal conditions.
 In some cases, you will be able to step from stone to stone to get to the other side.
 In other cases, you will need to take your shoes and socks off, put on river-crossing shoes and wade the rivers.
 Neoprene socks and sandals or neoprene shoes (beach shoes) are the best choice.
 Your guide will provide you with advice for river crossing, as well as help you to cross the river.
 Trekking poles might come in handy when wading rivers, as well as crossing with a partner.